 Estate planning is one of those pesky things you know you absolutely should do, but it tends to get pushed to the bottom of your continuous to-do list.
-Even the best laid plans to make this the year of finally getting your estate plan in order, life happens and things can get hectic.
+Even the best plans to make this the year of finally getting your estate plan in order, life happens and things can get hectic.
 Unfortunately, when you or your loved one needs an estate plan the most, such as in the tragic situation of unexpected disability or death, it’s not readily available.

 Overcome Your Excuses.